sudorook/snippets/windows.md

 - Duplicate a pane: `Alt+Shift+d`
 - Zoom a pane: selection 'Toggle pane zoom` from the command palette.

+## Find out what process has a file locked

+Open the Resource Monitor application and navigate:

+- CPU tab -> Associated Handles -> and then enter the filename in 'Search Handles.'
+- The UI should show the process that has locked the file.
+Look into the right-click menu for the option 'End Process.'

 ## Find license key

 To obtain the license key for a registered installation of Windows, run the